-Karen Matthews gives a month agoThe lab staff were courteous and helpful.
+Karen Matthews gives 2 months agoThe lab staff were courteous and helpful.
 I received my results within 24 hours and appreciated the expedited service.
 Since I cross the river often to Pike and Northampton Counties, I'm trying to teach my family members how to go through this testing process in case any symptoms worsen.
 Thanks!

-Julia Mazzoni gives a month agoThis lab is great and provided me piece of mind after my 3 year old had 2 ticks on her in one weekend!
+Julia Mazzoni gives 2 months agoThis lab is great and provided me piece of mind after my 3 year old had 2 ticks on her in one weekend!
 I got the results just 4 days after mailing in the ticks and it was so simple!
 Very grateful for this free service!!

 |For Pennsylvania residents|